SamuelMolling/samuelmolling.github.io/_publications/2025-04-08-resource-policy-atlas.md

 **Resource Policies** are organization-level rules in Atlas that are automatically enforced across all projects and clusters under that organization.
 Their goal is straightforward yet powerful: to restrict specific actions or configurations that could compromise security, increase costs, or violate compliance standards.

-These policies are defined using the [Cedar](https://docs.cedarpolicy.com/) language, adopted by MongoDB for its concise and expressive syntax.
+These policies are defined using the AWS open-source [Cedar](https://docs.cedarpolicy.com/) policy language, adopted by MongoDB for its concise and expressive syntax.
 Its declarative structure allows for clear and precise specification of forbidden actions based on the resource context — including cluster configuration, networking parameters, associated projects, and security requirements such as minimum TLS versions.

 ## Why Use Them?